Campus Recreation

 Difficulty rating: 2

-• Notes: Best to hike this trail between October through April.
 This short hike offers hikers a chance to scramble up on some rocks as they hike up to the top of a fantastic 360 view of the surrounding area.
-This is a great option for your leashed pet too!
+It’s a great option for your leashed pet too.
+It’s best to hike this trail between October–April.

 Granite Mountain Loop Trail